sergey3012/7_mistery_fix/README.md

 # Script for solving of Quadratic equation
 This script allows to solve different quadratic equation.
+Quadratic equation has view: ax**2 + bx + c = 0.

+At first, the script calculate Discriminant's value.

-Depending on Discriminant's value, the script returns 3 options of roots.
+Depending on Discriminant's value (D), the script returns 3 options of roots.

-In case if discriminant equals Zero, the script returns 1 root.
+In case if D = 0, the script returns 1 root.

-In case if discriminant more than Zero, the script returns 2 roots.
+In case if D>  0, the script returns 2 roots.

 In other case, the script returns None roots.

-There are 2 files: quadratic_equation.py - for solving equation and tests.py - for testing script.
+In script there are 2 files: quadratic_equation.py - for solving equation and tests.py - for testing script.

 # How to use
 For solving equation, you have to launch file: quadratic_equation.py.
+Then launch function get_roots(a, b, c), where a, b, c - coefficients of quation.
+At the end script returns roots of equation(detail explanation returning of roots you'll find in description of the script).

 For checking, you have to launch file: tests.py.